ianchanning/neural-network-js/tutorial/slides.tex.md

 Perhaps I should use a for loop? (never!)

-Generate an empty array and use that to generate our new set.
+Generate an empty array and use that to generate our new set

 ```javascript
 function points(length) {